KelloVerra/PR2-Item-Dynamic-Emissive/README.md

 A Proof Of Concept Utility Resource Pack that serves to enable dynamic emissive!

 # Requirements
-- (To Disable Default Minecraft Shading) Overriding a leather armor (helmet, leggings, boots, chestplate or horse_armor)
+- (To Disable Default Minecraft Shading) Overriding any kind of leather armor (helmet, leggings, boots, chestplate or horse_armor)

 # Disable Default Minecraft Shading